Belize By Region

-Central Coast Home to the howler monkeys and many rare bird species, Central Belize is perfect for travelers looking to get into the wild.
-Consisting of the Belize and Cayo districts, Central Belize brings together some of the country’s best features, including Maya sites, dense jungles, rushing waterfalls and extensive caves.
-The Central Coast is also home to Belize City, the cultural and business epicenter of Belize.
+Home to the howler monkeys and many rare bird species, Central Belize is perfect for travelers looking to get into the wild.
+Central Belize brings together some of the country’s best features, including Maya sites, dense jungles, rushing waterfalls and extensive caves.
+The Central Coast is also home to Belize City, the business epicenter of Belize.

-Western Belize Western Belize is home to many archaeological sites, like Cahal Pech.
+Western Belize is home to many archaeological sites, like Cahal Pech.
+Other points of interest include the Butterfly Farm and the Rainforest Western Belize is home to many archaeological sites, like Cahal Pech.
 Other points of interest include the Butterfly Farm and the Rainforest Medicinal Trails and the Benque House of Culture in Benque Viejo Del Carmen.
-For the more adventurous traveler, Nachuch Che’em Park is known for its cave tubing and zip-lining offerings.
+The popular Mountain Pine Ridge Forest Reserve is home to rushing waterfalls and natural pools.
 And for everything from Maya temples to caving to hiking to kayaking or horseback riding, San Ignacio is definitely the place to be in Western Belize.

-Southeast Coast The Southeast Coast is a blend of culture and adventure.
+The Southeast Coast is a blend of culture and adventure.
 From the Maya Mountains views to the golden-sand beaches, this region has something for everyone.
-Dangriga, a laid-back Garifuna seaside community near Hopkins, is a great beach destination and Placencia is known for water activities like kayaking, snorkeling and diving.
+Dangriga, a laid-back Garifuna seaside community near Hopkins, a great beach destination and Placencia is known for water activities like kayaking, snorkelling and diving.
 Inland is full of adventures, like Cockscomb Basin Wildlife Sanctuary, Mayflower Bocawina National Park and Blue Hole National Park.
 This coast has it all.

-Southern Belize Known by many as “The Forgotten Land,” Southern Belize’s undiscovered landscapes serve as a threshold for lush rainforests, ancient Maya artifacts, fascinating cultures and enough eco-adventures to impress even the most discerning traveler.
-Punta Gorda is the gateway to everything from off-shore fishing, to river trips, as well as caving, birding and Maya archaeological sites.
+Southern Belize’s undiscovered landscapes serve as a threshold for lush rainforests, fascinating cultures and enough eco-adventures to impress even the most discerning traveller.
+Punta Gorda is the gateway to everything from off-shore fishing, to river trips, as well as caving, birding, and Maya archaeological sites.
 Not to mention, some of the nicest people you’ll ever meet.